TIME-OUT FOR YOUR PUP OR TIME-OFF FOR YOU?

 The puppy is put in a crate to stop the unwanted behavior.

 A puppy will not associate the time-out with the reason for it.
 Can we ascribe human characteristics to our dogs?
-Do we truly believe a puppy will reconsider his actions because he’s confined, without toys in a time-out?
-Not only is that not going to happen but using the crate as punishment will create other problems and increase the puppy’s anxiety level.
+Do we genuinely believe a puppy will reconsider his actions because he’s confined, without toys, in a time-out?
+Not only is that not going to happen, but using the crate as punishment will create other problems and increase the puppy’s anxiety level.

 Time-out #2